chiarabarbieri/SNPs_HumanOrigins_Recipes/README.md

 # SNPs HumanOrigins Recipes
-## Commands and R scripts to analyse SNP data.
+## Commands and R scripts to analyse SNP data

 The folder contains different sections for most used analysis methods to perform on SNP chip databases.
 It is particularly tailored to the use of the Human Origins Affymetrix array, and for analysis of human population history.